01908 605027

 To support your child at home you could:

-• Listen to different pieces of sung music and see if you can hear any different parts or voices
+• Listen to different Jazz pieces of sung music and see if you can hear any different parts or voices

 • Sing songs together in the car or around the house